Bijli - Clean energy for all

-This year the Dutch Postcode Lottery organizes the eighth edition of the Postcode Lottery Green Challenge.
-The competition aims to seek out a product or service that will reduce greenhouse gas emissions and is capable of being brought to market within two years.
+Every eco‐friendly product or service that cuts CO2 emissions and excels on design, user‐friendliness and quality has a chance to win.
+Entrants submit detailed business plans for consideration by an expert preliminary jury.
 The winner receives €500,000 (~US$690,000) to carry out his or her plan.
 An additional €200,000 (~US$280,000) will be awarded to one or two runners-up.

 Bhagini Nivedita Gramin Vigyan Niketan (BNGVN) works to empower villages to have the capacity to provide a means to livelihood and a self-sustaining ecosystem.
 BNGVN empowers villages by providing opportunities for people to live with dignity.

 Their activities include providing microfinance and logistical support to farmers and village entrepreneurs at reasonable terms of repayment, organizing women into Self Help Groups to encourage savings andimpart skills for alternate livelihoods, creating a village fund to drive community activities, and allowing villagers to borrow from and build sanitation systems.

 With the support from The Climate Group, BNGVN is providing the grassroots anchorage for reaching out to 700 households in rural and remote off-grid communities of Nandurbar district along with SELCO and Small Scale Sustainable Infrastructure Fund.